survivejs/react-book/manuscript/07_from_notes_to_kanban.md

 );
 ```

 It takes a little extra effort to validate the contents of our tree but it's worth it.
-This way we can be sure that the tree contains always data we expect.
+We can now be sure that the tree always contains the data we expect.
 The validation logic could be extracted and made reusable but this will just fine for our purposes.

 ## Modeling `LaneActions`

 We get a reference to the tree root at this level.
-Now it's enough if we can create new lanes.
+For now it's enough if we can create new lanes.
 Besides a name we'll attach an id to each lane based on their amount.
 Ids will come in handy later as we implement drag and drop.

 **app/actions/LaneActions.js**